ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ITakeoffDeparturePoint.rst

 ITakeoffDeparturePoint
 ======================

-.. py:class:: ITakeoffDeparturePoint
+.. py:class:: ansys.stk.core.stkobjects.aviator.ITakeoffDeparturePoint

    object

    The interface used to access the options for a Departure Point takeoff mode.
 The mode must be set to Departure Point to access this interface.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ITakeoffDeparturePoint

 Overview
 --------